The Best Mac & Cheese In Seattle

 Some of the best mac and cheese in Seattle doesn’t even have cheese at all.
 Plum Bistro’s cajun mac and “yease” is an incredible vegan dish that puts a lot of dairy-based macaroni in this town to shame.
 It has some nutty flavors from nutritional yeast, earthiness from dried herbs, and plenty of spice from red pepper flakes.
 And bites involving crispy bits from the bottom and edge of the pan are the best part.

 Frank’s Oyster House is the sister restaurant to Pair, and while Frank’s usually serves mac and cheese, Pair’s version with buttery fontina and crunchy panko breadcrumbs is way better.
-Pair is temporarily closed right now, but the good news is that Frank’s is serving Pair’s mac and cheese for takeout.
-If that just sounded like high school locker gossip to you, all you need to know is that this Ravenna Champagne bar is serving outrageously good mac and cheese to go right now.
+Pair is temporarily closed right now, but the good news is that Frank’s serves very similar mac.
+If that just sounded like high school locker gossip to you, all you need to know is that this Ravenna Champagne bar is serving outrageously good mac and cheese right now.

 If we ever held a virtual seminar entitled “Mac & Cheese In Seattle (And You!),” we would start our presentation by identifying two problems we’ve noticed upon years of observation: portions tend to be a bit small here, and you don’t see too many restaurants that offer customization.
 But Bitterroot BBQ solves both of these issues with their glorious cheesy elbow macaroni.
 Their version is a tremendous helping that looks more like a family-style Thanksgiving side dish than dinner for one.
 Plus, you have the option to add a bunch of toppings, like bacon, pulled pork, caramelized onion, smoked jalapeños, peas, BBQ sauce, and roasted red peppers.
 Oh also, it’s just an excellent bowl of cheesy noodles.
 Thanks for coming to our seminar.